Gokulgc37/churn-prediction/README.md

 ## Project Goals
 - Predict Customer Churn: Develop an accurate machine learning model that predicts whether a customer will churn based on various input features.

-- Data Insights: Analyze the dataset to identify key factors influencing customer churn, helping stakeholders understand customer behavior.
+- Data Insights: Analyze the dataset to identify key factors influencing customer churn.

 - User-Friendly Interface: Create an intuitive and responsive web interface that allows users to easily input customer data for churn predictions.